 Most serious gardeners know what copper compounds can do for plants as a fungicide and bactericide, but how about using copper for slug control?
 Using copper-based pesticides provides a safe, non-toxic way to control soft-bodied, slimy pests that can eat their way through your vegetable patch and cause considerable foliar damage to ornamentals.

 Organic and sustainable gardeners know that using copper in gardening repels slugs and snails without introducing harmful chemicals to the landscape.
 There are easy copper barriers to purchase or you can try a topical application of Bordeaux mixture to halt those munching pests in their tracks.

 Using Copper in Gardening

-New formulas that use copper as fungicide use a form that is less soluble and fixed, causing even less chance of damage to your crops.
-Similarly, trial and error discovered that copper based pesticides had some control over slugs and snails.
+New formulas that use copper as a fungicide use a form that is less soluble and fixed, causing even less chance of damage to your crops.
+Similarly, trial and error discovered that copper-based pesticides had some control over slugs and snails.
 It is believed that contact with copper reacts with the insect’s slime, creating something similar to an electric shock and disrupting the nervous system.

 Is copper safe for plants?
 Physical copper barriers pose no significant hazards to your garden but some caution should be used when using a sprayed copper formula.

 The easiest forms to use are copper barriers.
 These are physical screens or foils made of copper that you erect vertically around the area to be protected.
 These can only protect a bed or planter box that is slug free, including eggs.